top of page

 Timing is key for wetting wood during sanding.
 This technique is most effective after an initial sanding at lower grits, typically around 120 to 150.
 This method allows for better control in raising the grain without deep scratches.

-A common approach is to apply water and allow it to sit for five to ten minutes before sanding with a finer grit, usually between 220 to 320.
-This ensures that the grain is raised properly, creating a smooth surface for paint, lacquer, or varnish application.
+A common approach is to apply water and allow it to sit for five to ten minutes before sanding with a finer grit.
+This grit usually falls between 220 to 320.
+This ensures that the grain is raised properly, creating a smooth surface for application of paint, lacquer, or varnish.

 Pros and Cons of Wetting Wood